Dr David Patton

 Subject area: Criminology

-I am a member of the College for LHSS Senior Leadership Team.
+I am a member of the College Senior Leadership Team.

 In addition, I am Department Lead for Learning, Teaching & Quality for Law, Criminology & Social & Political Sciences.
 I am also Department lead for Marketing and Recruitment and oversee applicant and open days for Law, Criminology & Social & Political Sciences.